 The BSC Fund began with a crowd-funding campaign with the goal of raising at least $125,000 and distributing $5000 in grants each year for recipients to use toward post-secondary education and training.
 The aim is for the Fund to become a sustainable endowment to support Black students in perpetuity.
 The grantee recipients are identified in partnership with registered Canadian charities run by and for Black communities, and the only criteria is that their family income is less than $30,000 per year.

-After a year of hard work and fundraising, the Black Students in Canada Fund was able to provide a grant for a student attending Vancouver Community College and Langara in 2021.
+After a year of hard work and fundraising, the Black Students in Canada Fund was able to provide their first grant in 2021 for a student attending Vancouver Community College and Langara in 2021.
 M. Y. is a translator and interpreter originating from Eritrea.
 He came to Canada as a refugee in 2013 with a determination to advocate for the lives and rights of immigrants and refugees, particularly Black and African migrants.
 His ambition leads him to affect change not only through mass action but through the law by changing the system from within.
 He is an avid reader, writer and literary translator with membership in the Literary Translators Association of Canada.

 make a donation